taixingbi/coding-test/big-data.md

    * **ResourceManager**: It receives the **processing requests**, and then passes the parts of requests to corresponding **NodeManagers** accordingly, where the actual processing takes place.
 It allocates resources to applications based on the needs.
    * **NodeManager**: NodeManager is installed on **every DataNode** and it is responsible for the **execution** of the task on every single DataNode.

+5. How is HDFS fault tolerant?
+When data is stored over HDFS, **NameNode replicates the data to several DataNode**.
+The **default replication factor** is **3**.
+You can change the configuration factor as per your need.
+If a DataNode goes down, the NameNode will automatically copy the data to another node from the replicas and make the data available.
+This provides fault tolerance in HDFS.
 ### Spark

 ### Kafka